nedeljkovignjevic/chatbot/README.md

 # chatbot
-Relatively simple AI-based chatbot that simulates human conversation through text chats.
+Relatively simple AI-based chatbot that simulates human conversation through text chats.<br />
+Most common use case for this type of chatbot is answering frequently asked questions that visitors on some website may have.

 #### Chat example<br />
 ![fotka](https://user-images.githubusercontent.com/54076398/85853585-0e969500-b7b3-11ea-92ee-d193637dd0df.jpg)
 <br /><br />

 ## Neural network architecture
-Neural network model is fairly standard feed-forward neural network model with 2 hidden layers per 8 neurons.<br />
+Neural network model is fairly standard feed-forward neural network model with 2 hidden layers per 4 neurons.<br />

 - Inputs to the network are one hot encoded values of "bag of words" - bag of words because the order in<br />
 which the words appear in the sentence is lost, we only know the presence of words in the models vocabulary.<br />